pyeventsourcing/eventsourcing/docs/topics/user_guide/cassandra.rst

 Setup the connection and the database tables, using the library classes for Cassandra.

+With the ``CassandraDatastore``, the table classes need to be provided, otherwise the tables won't be created.

 .. code:: python

     from eventsourcing.infrastructure.cassandra.datastore import CassandraSettings, CassandraDatastore